 Windsurfers and kite surfers

 These high adrenaline, wind-powered sports need little introduction and have been entertaining boaters for years.
 While a windsurf board and sail will take up substantial room on your boat, a kite board and sail are a more compact option if space is at a premium.
 There is a learning curve, but that’s what makes the challenge such a thrill.
-Start off slow, take some lessons and ensure you stay safe and you’ll be a pro in no time at all.
+Start off slow, take some lessons to ensure you stay safe, and you’ll be a pro in no time at all.

-Inflatable, ocean-going kayaks are far more than kids beach toys, and provide for hours of fun coastal explorations.
+Inflatable, ocean-going kayaks are far more than kids beach boating toys, and provide for hours of fun coastal explorations.
 Sturdy, well-built and tough, these kayaks fit into any space on board and can be easily inflated with a simple foot pump in a few minutes.
 Some even come equipped with a small sail, allowing you to take a break from paddling and drift along the breeze.

 Related Articles and Guides

-7th Aug 2017
+7th Aug 2023